dalisoft/bin-exec-problem/README.md

 ## Motivation

-I am driven to enhance the performance and reduce the startup execution times of development tools such as `pre-commit`, `pre-push`, and similar processes.
+I am driven to enhance the performance and reduce the startup execution times of development hooks such as `pre-commit`, `pre-push`, and similar processes.
 These optimizations are not limited to local environments but also extend to Continuous Integration and Continuous Deployment (CI/CD) pipelines.
 Here's why this is important:

 1. **Faster Development Workflow:**